Amey-17/Hazard-Rating-Prediction-for-Maintainance-Project/README.md

 # Hazard-Rating-Prediction-for-Maintainance-Project
-A Machine Learning Predictive model building project.
+A Machine Learning Predictive model building project for hazard rating predictions for a maintainance project.

 All the money in the world can not make up for a loss of life.
 Better safe than sorry is the motto of all engineering and construction practices which routinely deal with dangerous situations.